Shopify/ruby-lsp/README.md

 Search for `ruby-lsp` in the extensions tab and click install.

-**Note**

-For this extension to properly start the Ruby LSP server, the right Ruby version for the project being worked on must be activated or else it can't find the right gems.
-Currently, auto activation is only supported for `shadowenv`, but support will be added for other Ruby version managers soon.

 ### Configuration

 The Ruby LSP has all its features enabled by default, but disabling specific features is supported by changing the